joeshull/what_the_fish_betta/README.md

 What does it look like if we subtract the means from each other to find the biggest difference?
 E.g. If at Pixel 515, the means of both classes are similar at (128) the difference would be 0.
 Similarly, if the one class is, on average, a dark gray (75) but the other is brighter, we would see a large difference.
 <img src="https://github.com/joeshull/what_the_fish_beta/blob/master/readme_graphics/histpixdif.png" width="1200px" height="600px"></img>

-Once we net the images at each pixel, we can standardize and rescale them back to our 0-255 values for image rendering.
+Once we net the images at each pixel, we can normalize and rescale them back to our 0-255 values for image rendering.
 Below we can see the biggest differences between the two images are at the edges.
 This makes sense since our fish images are generally grayish across the pixel space, while the non-fish images have a strong white border at the edges.

 On the right, I've applied a mask at median (gray-128) to see exactly which pixels will give the classifier the strongest signal.
 The white pixels have a difference
 <img src="https://github.com/joeshull/what_the_fish_beta/blob/master/readme_graphics/netimage.png" width="1200px" height="600px"></img>